Improving battery distribution

-CLS has about 33 battery depots throughout the Netherlands where they supply battery’s to external parties like ANWB and to customers.
-They currently have to automated system which can predict when and how much to restock these battery depots.
-A team member of CLS (Ruud) is responsible for making these predictions purely based on experience.
-This however starts to be come more difficult now as CLS is distributing new types of battery’s which don’t have a track record from the past.
+the ANWB has about 33 battery depots throughout the Netherlands where they supply battery’s to customers.
+They currently have no automated system which can predict when and how much to restock these battery depots.
+A team member of Votexa (Ruud) is responsible for making these predictions purely based on experience.
+This however starts to be come more difficult now as Votexa is distributing new types of battery’s which don’t have a track record from the past.

 After this change in their process pipeline has been made, I could start analyzing the newly obtained data along side scraping external internet sources to make a predictions how many battery’s at what locations they would sell at specific moment in time.
 I had experiments with different time series and regression models but ended up using SARIMAX to predict total sales per region, city and province.

 Based on these predictions Ruud could make better judgements what areas to restock and what the most optimal route would be to do this (based on distance an petrol used).